 effective-presentations-copywriter-collective

 They come in all shapes and sizes: informal presentations to the account exec or your creative director (just to see how things are going); more formal internal presentations when a creative proposal is being finalized; and, of course, formal client presentations to get approval to go into production.
-All these steps have different aspects but all have some commonalities too.
+Making effective presentations is essential and all these steps have different aspects but all have some commonalities too.
 The most important of those is (like a good boy scout) be prepared.

 As a copywriter you’re going to have to get used to making effective presentations.